BreakyFixy/JeopardyForge/README.md

 ## CSV Guide

-You can download a CSV Template to use (from the CSV upload screen in the app).
-You can also create your CSV file from scratch with the following structure:
+To create your game questions, prepare a CSV file with the following structure OR download the template file and fill it in:

 ### Format:
 - Row 1: Category names (any number of columns)